Edwin Williams (American football)

-Edwin Williams (born December 10, 1986) is a former American football center and offensive guard who played in the National Football League (NFL).
+Edwin Williams (born December 10, 1986) is an American former professional football center and offensive guard who played in the National Football League (NFL).
 He played college football for the University of Maryland.
 He was signed by the Washington Redskins in 2009 as an undrafted free agent.

-Early years
+Early life

-Williams was born on December 10, 1986 in Washington, D.C. to Edwin and Cheron Williams.
+Williams was born on December 10, 1986, in Washington, D.C., to Edwin and Cheron Williams.
 Both of his parents were freebase cocaine users, and he and his sister, Danielle, were born addicted, although they suffered no long-term effects.
 Williams was raised by his maternal grandparents, Thomas and Orlean Pierce, in Deanwood, a low-income neighborhood in Northeast D.C.

 He attended DeMatha Catholic High School in Hyattsville, Maryland, where he initially played basketball.
 In his junior year, he switched to football and saw action at offensive guard, offensive tackle, and defensive end.
 During his senior year in 2003, he recorded 78 tackles and six sacks.
 He was named a Washington Post first-team All-Met, Pigskin Club first-team All-Met, first-team All-Washington Catholic Athletic Conference (WCAC), first-team all-county, first-team All-Gazette, SuperPrep Mid-Atlantic all-region, and PrepStar all-region player.

 He was recruited by Maryland, Pittsburgh, and Virginia Tech.